mmiller42/autonym/README.md

     },
     required: ['firstName', 'lastName'],
   },
+  // A simple store implementation that saves data in memory
   store: createInMemoryStore(),
 })

+// Models may need to be initialized, so `createModelMiddleware` returns a promise.
+This means that it's important that
-const mountAutonym = async () => {
+// any Express middleware that should be loaded *after* Autonym should only be attached to the app inside this function. const mountAutonym = async () => {
   // Mount Autonym middleware
   app.use(await createModelMiddleware({ models: [Person] }))